yikeliu-echo/yikeliu-echo.github.io/index.md

-## How to do Sentiment Analysis with Amazon's Reviews
+# How to do Sentiment Analysis with Amazon's Reviews

 You can use the [editor on GitHub](https://github.com/yikeliu-echo/yikeliu-echo.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+## Amazon Review Scrapping and Cleaning

+Since my English name is Echo.
+I would like to scrap the review data that customers left for Echo Show - HD smart display with Alexa.
+The number of comments is , which would be enough for trainning model.

+## Data Scrapping
 ```markdown
 # %%%% Preliminaries and library loading
 import datetime